MicrosoftDocs/dataexplorer-docs/data-explorer/dashboard-parameters.md

     The new parameter shows up in the parameter list at the top of the dashboard.

-1. Select different values to update the visuals.
+1. Select one or more different values to update the visuals.